KawaaBongaaa/landing/README.md

 > Due to Pinterest/CORS, real‑time client‑side scraping is not possible on static hosting without a proxy.
 The above keeps the site static and SEO‑friendly.

+### Fixes applied
+- Language dropdown closed by default; browser language auto-detection added.
+- If gallery JSON files are missing the page shows demo images and a small notice explaining how to populate them.